leohubert/nginx-plex-auth-server/README.md

 ## OAuth Login Flow

-This server supports Plex OAuth authentication with automatic session cookie creation:
+This server supports Plex OAuth authentication with automatic session cookie creation and redirect back to the original protected page:

-1. User visits `/login` to start authentication
+1. User tries to access a protected resource (e.g., `/protected/content`)
+2. Nginx `auth_request` sends request to `/auth` endpoint - authentication fails (401)
+3. Nginx `error_page 401` redirects to `/login?redirect=https://example.com/protected/content`
-2. Server requests a PIN from Plex API
+4. Server requests a PIN from Plex API
-3. User is shown a login page with:
+5. User is shown a login page with:
-   - A "Login with Plex" button that opens Plex.tv in a new tab
+   - A "Login with Plex" button that opens Plex.tv in a popup
    - The PIN code displayed for manual entry if needed
    - Automatic polling to detect when authentication completes
-4. User authenticates on Plex.tv
+6. User authenticates on Plex.tv in the popup
-5. JavaScript polls `/callback` endpoint to check if authentication completed
+7. JavaScript polls `/callback` endpoint to check if authentication completed
-6. Server verifies user has access to the specified Plex server
+8. Server verifies user has access to the specified Plex server
-7. On success, server creates a session cookie (`X-Plex-Token`) valid for 30 days
+9. On success, server creates a session cookie (`X-Plex-Token`) valid for 30 days
-8. User is redirected to success page
+10. User is **automatically redirected back to the original protected URL** they were trying to access

+### Important Notes:

+- The redirect URL is captured from the nginx `error_page` directive
+- After successful login, users are sent back to where they originally wanted to go
+- If no redirect URL is provided, users are sent to `/` (the welcome page)
+- The welcome page shows login status and provides quick access to login/logout

 ### Nginx Configuration for OAuth